-We are working to align our nature metrics with the TNFD core global disclosure indicators and metrics.
+We aim to align our nature metrics with the TNFD core global disclosure indicators and metrics over time.
 We collect metrics at site level but we report them on an aggregated basis for our UK operations.
-Our current metrics are reported on pages 32-37.
+Our current metrics are reported on pages 40-45 and page 24.
 They include:

-- Sites on brownfield and greenfield land (%) - Nature enhancements installed (number) - GHG emissions (Scopes 1,2 and 3) - Construction waste generated and diverted from landfill (tonnes) - Construction hazardous waste generated (tonnes) - Water use (m3) - Completions located in areas of water stress (%) - Timber sourced with PEFC/FSC certification (%) - Sites located in areas affected by nutrient neutrality requirements (%) (monitored but not currently disclosed) - Sites located in local planning authorities which require biodiversity net gain greater than 10% (number) (monitored from 2024) - $\bullet$ Environmental fines and prosecutions (£ and number)
+- Sites on brownfield and greenfield land (%) - Nature enhancements installed (number) - New sites with Biodiversity Net Gain of 10% (% of new sites) - New sites with Biodiversity Net Gain of more than 10% (% of new sites) - Biodiversity units delivered (number of units) (monitored but not currently disclosed) - GHG emissions (scopes 1, 2 and 3) - Construction waste generated and diverted from landfill (tonnes) - Construction hazardous waste generated (tonnes) - Water use (m3) - Completions located in areas of water stress (%) - Timber sourced with PEFC/FSC certification (%) - Sites in areas affected by nutrient neutrality requirements (%) (monitored but not currently disclosed) - Sites located in local planning authorities which require BNG greater than 10% (number) (monitored but not currently disclosed) - Environmental fines and prosecutions (£ and number)

-We also monitor metrics relating to how we enable customers to reduce nature impacts from travel and waste, see page 32.
-We will start to disclose metrics in relation to biodiversity net gain from next year with some initial data included on page 24.
-Metrics are likely to include:
+We also monitor metrics relating to how we enable customers to reduce nature impacts from travel and waste, see page 47.